 CEOs who take bold “bet the company” decisions are often praised as heroes (if the bet ends well) but I’d rather not invest in a company that is making, or is likely to make, that sort of bet.
 While large projects can be exciting for investors, managers and employees alike, they usually come with significant risks if things go wrong.

-7. Is the company free of “bold” projects which, if they failed, could push it into a major crisis?
+7. Is the company free of “bold” projects that, if they failed, could push it into a major crisis?

 8. Is the company free of the need for large capital expenditures?